 - Fresh Parsley, to serve

 - In a small bowl mix together your marinade, then combine in a larger bowl with your chicken.
 Cover and marinate for up as long as you have time for (up to 12hours).
+Even 30mins will benefit.

 - Fry chicken thighs skin side down over medium-high heat until crispy, then flip, turn down to medium heat and fry until white through the centre.
 Remove from pan and pour out excess fat, leaving around 1 tsp.